gitblit/fathom/fathom-site/docs/components.md

-## Components
+## Components.java

 In all the but the simplest of applications you will want to specify re-usable and injectable components.
-The `conf/Components` class is where you should bind your DAOs, managers, and services.
+The `conf/Components.java` class is where you should bind your DAOs, managers, and services.

 You are not required to use or even have this class in your classpath - but it's very likely that you will.